Bottom Bouncing – 5 Proven Guide Tips For More Fish

 This is the best method for controlling your bait positioning off the bottom and is superior to the traditional bottom bouncing rig.

-With this bottom bouncing setup, you can keep your bait off the bottom and in the strike zone at all times.
+The benefit of this bottom-bouncing setup is that you can keep your bait off the bottom and in the strike zone at all times.

-With this bottom bouncing rig, the weight is hung off a tag that comes off a micro swivel or off of a triple surgeon’s knot and the bait is then hung off a separate side tag that is about 6 inches long.
-A longer tag may tangle more so 6 inches is usually perfect.
+With this rig, the weight is hung off a tag that comes off a micro swivel or off of a triple surgeon’s knot and the bait is then hung off a separate side tag that is about 6 to 14 inches long.

 2-Bait Bottom Bouncing Rig